Seizure of Frozen USDT for Forfeiture

 Can a federal law enforcement agency in the United States seize frozen USDT for a civil asset forfeiture proceeding?
 Yes, USDT can be frozen and seized when law enforcement works with with the stablecoin issuer, Tether.

 Second, the federal agency might apply for a seizure warrant in connection with a civil forfeiture case.
-The seizure warant might force Tether to send the USDT to a wallet controlled by the U.S. government.
+The seizure warrant requires Tether to send the USDT to a wallet controlled by the U.S. government.
 Unlike decentralized cryptocurrencies like Bitcoin, which are more difficult to seize without a private key, USDT is a centrally controlled stablecoin, making the seizure possible.

 Because USDT is centrally controlled, Tether, the company that issues it, has the ability to “freeze” or “blacklist” addresses.
-Once the agency has a court order, they work directly with Tether.
-Tether, will cooperate with law enforcement by freezing the USDT in the specified addresses to prevent funds from being moved or sold.
+Once Tether is served with that warrant, it might “burn” the USDT and send reissued USDT in the same amount to a government-controlled wallet.

 Attorney for the Seizure of Frozen USDT for Forfeiture

-The attorneys at Sammis Law Firm are experienced in fighting civil asset forfeiture actions involving crytocurrency.
+The attorneys at Sammis Law Firm are experienced in fighting civil asset forfeiture actions involving cryptocurrency.
 More of these cases are involving actions by Tether to freeze or burn USDT.

 Call 813-250-0500.